Former GOP presidential candidate Herman Cain dies at 74

 “We knew when he was first hospitalized with COVID-19 that this was going to be a rough fight,” read an article posted on the Twitter account.
 “He had trouble breathing and was taken to the hospital by ambulance.
 We all prayed that the initial meds they gave him would get his breathing back to normal, but it became clear pretty quickly that he was in for a battle.”

-Cain, who had hoped to become the first Black to win the GOP nomination, was initially considered a long-shot candidate.
+Cain, who had hoped to become the first Black politician to win the GOP nomination, was initially considered a long-shot candidate.
 His bid was propelled forward in September 2011 when he won a straw poll vote in Florida, instantly becoming an alternative candidate for Republican voters concerned that former Massachusetts Gov. Mitt Romney was not conservative enough.

-But Cain struggled to respond to accusations that he had sexually harassed several women and — in a video that went viral on the Internet — rambled uncomfortably when asked whether he supported or opposed President Barack Obama’s policies in Libya.
+But Cain struggled to respond to accusations that he had sexually harassed several women and — in a video that went viral on the internet — rambled uncomfortably when asked whether he supported or opposed President Barack Obama’s policies in Libya.
 There were also gaffes on abortion and torture that led Cain’s critics to question whether he was ready for the White House.

 Just as Cain started surging in the polls, Politico reported that the National Restaurant Association paid settlements to two former employees who claimed Cain sexually harassed them while he was CEO and president of the lobbying group from 1996 to 1999.
 Another woman, Sharon Bialek, said that Cain, an acquaintance, groped her in a car in July 1997 after they’d had dinner in Washington.
 Bialek, who was then unemployed, said she had contacted Cain seeking job advice.